 Investments must be made in a compliant way which must include:

-- At least AU$500,000 in eligible Australian venture capital or growth private equity (VCPE) fund(s) investing in startup and small private companies;
+- At least AU$1 million in eligible Australian venture capital or growth private equity (VCPE) fund(s) investing in start-ups and small private companies;

-- At least AU$1.5 million in an eligible managed fund that invests in emerging companies; and
+- At least AU$1.5 million in an eligible managed fund that invests in emerging companies listed on the Australian Stock Exchange; and

-- A ‘balancing investment’ of up to AU$3 million in managed funds that invest in a combination of eligible assets that include Australian listed securities, eligible corporate bonds or notes, annuities and real property (subject to the 10% limit on residential real estate).
+- A ‘balancing investment’ of at least AU$2.5 million in managed funds that invest in a combination of eligible assets that include companies listed on the Australian stock exchange, Australian corporate bonds or notes, annuities and commercial real estate.

 There are a number of investment companies that offer products that are designed to comply fully with the legal requirements.
 We do not provide advice on which investment product might be best for you but we work closely with these fund managers and can make an introduction.